JacksonAllan/CC/README.md

 To this end, **CC** defines default hash, comparison, and memory-freeing destructor functions for all **CC** string types.

 Additionally, when **CC** strings are used as the key and/or element type of another container, many API macros that operate on the container may alternatively take, as their key and/or element argument, a regular C string of the corresponding character type.
 In this case, **CC** automatically handles the conversion of the C string into a **CC** string.
-This functionality is called "heterogeneous" insertion and look-up.
-The API macros that support heterogeneous insertion are `push`, `insert`, and `get_or_insert`, while those that support heterogeneous look-up are `get` and `erase`.
+This functionality is called "heterogeneous" insertion and lookup.
+The API macros that support heterogeneous insertion are `push`, `insert`, and `get_or_insert`, while those that support heterogeneous lookup are `get` and `erase`.

 The following example demonstrates how **CC** strings can be used with a map: